smedrec/smart-logs/.qoder/repowiki/en/content/OTLP Observability Configuration.md

 ## Update Summary
 **Changes Made**
-- Added comprehensive structured logging documentation with OTLP integration
+- Updated documentation to reflect replacement of ConsoleLogger with StructuredLogger system
-- Enhanced authentication section with KMS encryption support
+- Enhanced structured logging section with new configuration options and implementation details
-- Updated error handling with improved retry logic details
+- Added information about LoggerFactory and request correlation features
-- Added new integration patterns for server and worker services
+- Updated code examples to reflect new structured logging API
-- Expanded practical examples with real-world usage scenarios
+- Improved error handling and retry logic documentation
-- Updated troubleshooting guide with new error cases
+- Added performance timing and metrics logging capabilities

 ## Table of Contents
 1. [Introduction](#introduction)